The best hair and beauty products for your next tropical… Read More →

 Melissa: At Epcot’s World Showcase, you can get samples of beers, wines, and food from around the world.
 It’s such a fun cultural experience.

-Scott: There’s the ESPN Zone, Jellyrolls and Atlantic Dance Hall at the BoardWalk, and Downtown Disney, which is being reinvented as Disney Springs.
+Scott: There’s the ESPN Zone, Jellyrolls and Atlantic Dance Hall at the BoardWalk, and Disney Springs.
 And it’s rare to have so many world-class dining options concentrated in one place.
 There really is something for everyone, from a corn dog to a seven-course meal.

 Michael: You’ll rekindle your childhood, you’ll get to ride the big rides, and there are amazing restaurants like Todd English’s bluezoo, Victoria & Albert’s, Ohana.
-Plus, the parks are open later now — to 9 or 10 p.m., sometimes even midnight.
+Plus, the parks are open later now, sometimes even midnight.

 Wendy: The rides and shows are fun no matter how old you are.
 Three of my must-dos are Soarin’, Space Mountain, and the Hall of Presidents, which is old school.
 And, you might discover a new gem when you simply walk up to something that doesn’t have a line.

 H&B: What are some off-property gems that should be on travelers’ bucket lists?

 Heidi: SeaWorld Orlando, Gatorland, Universal Orlando Resort… hashtag-don’t-tell-Mickey!
 My husband and I love Disney Springs, and we also take time to drive out to the Clearwater beaches.